kitebuggy/rasp-cambridge/docs/operations/troubleshooting.md

 still serving yesterday's file.
 Normal in the early morning and for long-range UK12 days.

 **Solution:** none needed - this is the freshness guard working.
-The day is published as a placeholder and a later run picks up the regenerated chart.
-Do NOT weaken the `Last-Modified` check or fall back to the stale chart (AI_README Critical rule 1).
+The day falls back to the chart we last fetched ourselves (labelled with its retrieval time), or becomes a placeholder if that has expired; a later run picks up the regenerated chart.
+Do NOT weaken the `Last-Modified` check or use the stale RASP chart: that file is mislabelled at source, which is a different thing from our own dated carry-forward.
+See AI_README Critical rule 1.

 ### Issue: `Implausible x-tick count N (expected 12..32)` or other parse failure